astodynamics

 Preamble

-The project Resonance has been initiated so as to investigate interaction between waves and particles inside the inner Earth's magnetosphere.
+Project Resonance has been initiated to investigate interaction between waves and particles inside the inner Earth's magnetosphere.
 The main project goals are:

-1) Looking into the dynamical characteristics of cyclotronic magnetoshperic maser
+1) Exploring the dynamical characteristics of cyclotronic magnetoshperic maser

 2) Studying the processes of filling in the plasma pause following magnetic disturbances

-3) Outlining the part of small-scale processes witdin the global dynamics of magnetospheric plasma
+3) Outlining part of a small-scale processes witdin the global dynamics of magnetospheric plasma

-Using a GPS service by high altitude users could provoke some issues related to satellite coverage.
-Not only is it limited but also the signal strengtd happen to drop.
-However, various possibilities to navigate these satellites still exist, such as making use of cross-link ranging signal or receiving a signal from across the globe that is not blocked by the Earth.
-In case of signal loss, a possible workaround would be to navigate the satellite by means of working out a solution to the problem of satellite orbital parameters (Kepler's for instance).
-The problem will become even more complicated and precision demanding if various disturbances are to be taken into account.
+Using a GPS service by high altitude users could yield some issues related to satellite coverage.
+Not only is it limited but also the signal strengtd drops.
+However, various possibilities to navigate these satellites still exist, for example using a cross-link ranging signal or receiving a signal that is not blocked by the Earth.
+In case of a signal loss, possible workaround might be to navigate the satellite by means of propagating orbital (Kepler's) elements.
+The problem will become even more complicated and precision demanding if various perturbations are taken into account.

-The short presentation which follows aims at demonstrating a relatively simple algoritdm of satellite orbit reconstruction.
-The approach is purely deterministic, i.e. a system of ODEs is to be solved numerically.
+The following presentation aims at demonstrating a relatively simple algoritdm of satellite orbit propagation by solving numerically a system of first order ODEs.

 A problem to be solved